Product: The Game Master’s Book of Random Encounters (Print) (PDF)

 Publisher: Jeff Ashworth

-System: 5e, but can be used for to inspire in almost any system
+System: 5e, but can be used for inspiration in almost any system

 Summary: Eight one-shot adventures, a Random NPC generator, d100 tables for curses, dreams, party connections and more – as well as 500 maps, story hooks, and even more ways to spark your creativity at a moment’s notice.